ucb-bar/chipyard/docs/Advanced-Usage/index.rst

 Advanced Usage
 ================================

-The following sections are advanced topics about how to use REBAR and special features of the framework.
+The following sections are advanced topics about how to use Chipyard and special features of the framework.
 They expect you to know about Chisel, Parameters, Configs, etc.

 .. toctree::